-Helen Drinkell - Vice President
+Helen Drinkell - President

 Helen has recently retired from a career which included working as a veterinary surgeon and teaching literacy and numeracy at TAFE.
 A passionate lover of a range of musical genres all her life, she had piano lessons as a child and sang in church choirs as a young adult.
 After hearing a friend play the clarinet, she put this on her “to do” list and finally began lessons after all her children had left home.

 Since then Helen has enthusiastically seized opportunities to play in the LCSO, The South East Primary Schools Music Festival, her church music group and The Mount Gambier City Concert Band where she also performs the role of secretary.
 Her musical activities have brought her many friends and introduced her to some magical musical compositions.

 Apart from her musical involvements, Helen’s commitment to lifelong learning sees her participate in a number of programs in the University of the Third Age.